Tuesday, December 31, 2019

 That said, I've posted a live album from him, and now I'm posting another, because I think they're exceptional.
 Here's the link to the previous one I posted, which dates to 1971:

 If you've been following this blog, you're probably noticed by now that I have a particular fondness for acoustic guitar performances.
-That 1971 I just linked to is an acoustic concert, and this one is too.
+That 1971 concert I just linked to is an acoustic one, and this one is too.

 But I think this one is even more remarkable than that one, due to a combination of its date and its sound quality.
 This concert is from the very start of 1966.
 There are very few bootlegs of any kind going that far back, and the ones that exist usually have poor sound.
 Yet this recording is a really fantastic sounding soundboard recording!
 Furthermore, I've added some bonus tracks from another concert in 1965, and that also is a really nice soundboard recording too.